bamb421/Vynixus-Entity-Spawner-V2/README.md

 # Vynixu's Entity Spawner V2 [XENO AND SOLARA PORT]
-(DISCLAIMER: do not credit me as this is vynixu's work and all i did was remove the camera shake)
+(DISCLAIMER: do not credit me as this is vynixu's work and all i did was change some lines)

 just a test to see if i can get vynixu's entity spawner v2 to somewhat function on xeno and solara (it semi works)